BerndiVader/MythicMobsExtension/README.md

 # CustomSkillMechanics
 for MythicMobs 4.0.0 and higher

+*** 7.4.2014 fixed random bug in damagearmor and added support for negative values.
+Because of that changed ranged syntax from "1-2" to "1to2"

 Here you find some examples of CustomSkillMechanics for the new MythicMobs 4 API